 NCFE Counselling Skills and Theory, Levels 1,2 & 3 - Guildford College

 Psychiatric Nursing - South Africa

 General Nursing & Midwifery - South Africa

-I am a registered and accredited member of the British Association for Counselling and Psychotherapy.
+I am a Senior Accredited member of the British Association for Counselling and Psychotherapy.
 I practice under the BACP ethical framework, and I attend regular supervision.
-I am also a member of the British Association for Behavioural and Cognitive Therapies (BABCP).
+I am also an accredited member of the British Association for Behavioural and Cognitive Therapies (BABCP).
 I am fully insured and I have an up to date criminal record check conducted by the Disclosure and Barring Service (DBS).

 Accredited register membership